-in 2014 (Minten et al 2015).
-Fairtrade labeling is a voluntary certification scheme that aims to respond to price uncertainty in agricultural markets and to improve the living conditions of smallholder farmers in developing countries (Dragusanu et al 2014).
-Certification is issued on behalf of cooperatives of smallholder producers after specific environmental, labor, and producer organization standards are met.
+Fairtrade's presence in the Ethiopian coffee markets has consistently expanded in the past few years from a handful of certified primary cooperatives in early 2000 to 128 certified cooperatives in 2014 (Minten et al 2015).
+Fairtrade labeling is a voluntary certification scheme that aims to respond to price uncertainty in agricultural markets and to improve the living conditions of smallholder farmers in developing countries (Dragusanu et al 2014, Dammert and Mohan 2015)4.
+Certification is issued on behalf of cooperatives of smallholder producers after specific environmental, labor, and producer organization standards are met.5

 Farmers associated with the Fairtrade cooperative benefit from two price mechanisms: a guaranteed Fairtrade minimum price and a price premium for their certified crop, both set by the Fairtrade Labelling Organization (FLO).
 Whenever the international market price of a commodity is below the Fairtrade minimum price, farmers receive the Fairtrade minimum price, which covers the average cost of sustainable production.
 In addition, Fairtrade farmers benefit from a price premium, which is directly paid to Fairtrade cooperatives to be invested in community development in health, education, and the environment.
 At least 25 percent of the Fairtrade premium must be invested in the improvement of productivity and quality of the Fairtrade coffee.
-Farmers are expected to choose democratically how the premium is spent.
+Farmers are expected to choose democratically how the premium is spent.6

 In contexts in which child labor is widespread, Fairtrade standards encourage cooperatives to include a mitigation and elimination plan to prevent children from being employed whenever child work is identified as a risky activity (i.e. work that jeopardizes schooling or the social, moral or physical development of the person).
 Child work on the household farm is allowed, provided the work is appropriate to the children's age and it takes place outside of school hours or during school holidays (Fairtrade International 2015).
-Theoretical papers that directly address the economic consequences of child labor free labelling yield ambiguous effects on child labor participation, as the final impact depends on institutional features such as the intensity of the monitoring (Basu et al. 2006), the share of certified producers (Baland and Duprez 2009), and competition among certification agencies (Brown 2006).